Skip to main content

 Medications and substances

 Midwives are autonomous practitioners who have the education and training to meet the competencies for prescribing, ordering, dispensing, compounding, and administering medications and substances.
-Midwives practice within the Midwifery Regulation, BCCNM standards, limits and conditions, workplace policies, and individual competence (referred to as the controls on practice) when performing any activities with medications and substances.
+Midwives practice within the Nurses and Midwives Regulation, BCCNM standards, limits and conditions, workplace policies, and individual competence (referred to as the controls on practice) when performing any activities with medications and substances.

-The new Registered Midwives Medications and Substances: Standards, Limits and Conditions that came into effect March 1, 2023 outlines midwives' scope of practice, accountabilities, and responsibilities when performing activities involving medications and substances.
+The practice standard Midwives: Medications and Substances outlines midwives' scope of practice, accountabilities, and responsibilities when performing activities involving medications and substances.
 Midwives use critical thinking, knowledge, and clinical and professional judgment when making decisions about prescribing, ordering, dispensing, compounding, and administering medication and substances.

 It is the midwife's responsibility to act according to current evidence and to ensure they have access to the most current resources when performing activities and providing services related to medications and substances for clients.